unboxme/PureForm/README.md

 ## JSON Rules

-Simply remember that you should describe your custom cell in JSON just using property names and values for them.
+Describe your custom cell in JSON just using property names and values for them.
 Of course, __reserved words__ and __special chars__ are used too.
 You can find reserved words and special chars in a [constants header](PureForm/Common/PFConstants.h).

 ### Basics